kilofox/kohana/modules/unittest/guide/unittest/test_doubles.md

 : Asserts that the parameter matches the PCRE pattern `$pattern` (using `preg_match()`).

 `$this->stringContains($string, $ignoreCase = false)`
 : Asserts that the parameter contains the string `$string`.
-If `$ignoreCase` is true then a case insensitive comparison is done.
+If `$ignoreCase` is true then a case-insensitive comparison is done.

 `$this->stringEndsWith($suffix)`
 : Asserts that the parameter ends with `$suffix` (assumes parameter is a string).